 Discovering Mythic Ireland

 In September 1995, I found myself on a mist-shrouded beach in County Kerry, Ireland.
-My Ireland 10sister Cheryl and I were spending a few days hiking the Ring of Kerry.
+My sister Cheryl and I were spending a few days hiking the Ring of Kerry.
 That morning we were supposed to be hiking in the highlands, but it was a stormy day, and the wind was so strong that the trails were closed.
 Instead we stuck to lower ground.

 The beach was deserted except for our small group of hikers.
 Holiday season was over, the food stalls were shuttered.
 A light rain fell.
 It was a rather lonely and dreary place.